Frequency Weighting (spectral analysis): Weighting in audio measurement

 In broadcasting and audio equipment measurements 468-weighting is the preferred weighting to use because it was specifically devised to allow subjectively valid measurements on noise, rather than pure tones.
 It is often not realised that equal loudness curves, and hence A-weighting, really apply only to tones, as tests with noise bands show increased sensitivity in the 5 to 7 kHz region on noise compared to tones.

 Other weighting curves are used in rumble measurement and flutter measurement to properly assess subjective effect.

 In each field of measurement, special units are used to indicate a weighted measurement as opposed to a basic physical measurement of energy level.
 For sound, the unit is the phon (1 kHz equivalent level).

 In the fields of acoustics and audio engineering, it is common to use a standard curve referred to as A-weighting, one of a set that are said to be derived from equal-loudness contours.

+Application to hearing in aquatic animals

+Auditory frequency weighting functions for marine mammals were introduced by Southall et al. (2007).

+Weighting in electromagnetism

 Weighting and gamma rays

 In the measurement of gamma rays or other ionising radiation, a radiation monitor or dosimeter will commonly use a filter to attenuate those energy levels or wavelengths that cause the least damage to the human body but letting through those that do the most damage, so any source of radiation may be measured in terms of its true danger rather than just its strength.
 The resulting unit is the sievert or microsievert.